Beyond Minimax Optimality: A Subgame Perfect Gradient Method: Introduction

 where we define $\tau_{0,N}$ in \eqref{eq:ogm-recurrence}.\footnote{We state the \eqref{eq:ogm-recurrence} in terms of a sequence $\tau_{0,0},\tau_{0,1},\dots,\tau_{0,N}$.
 This differs from the original presentation in \cite[Equation 6.13]{Kim2016optimal} that involves a sequence $\theta_0,\dots,\theta_N$.
 Equivalence between the two recurrences follows from the change of variables: $\tau_{0,i} = 2\theta_i^2$ for $i=0,\dots,N-1$ and $\tau_{0,N}=\theta_N^2$.} For context, the quantity $\tau_{0,N}$ grows asymptotically like $\tau_{0,N} \approx \frac{N^2}{2}$.
 It was later shown in \cite{drori2017exact} that as long as $d \geq N+2$, there exists an $L$-smooth convex function $f_{\textup{hard}}$ so that for any gradient span first-order method,

 Recall, a first-order method is a gradient span method if at each iteration, $x_i \in x_0 + \spann \{\nabla f(x_0), \dots, \nabla f(x_{i-1})\}$.

-One noteworthy aspect of OGM is that its convergence rate, which is determined by $\tau_{0,N}$, does not depend at all on the first-order information actually encountered by the algorithm.
+Crucially, note that OGM's convergence rate, determined by $\tau_{0,N}$, does not adapt as a function of the first-order information actually encountered by the algorithm.
 The step sizes and momentum terms used in each OGM iteration similarly do not depend on the first-order information encountered by the algorithm.
 This suggests the possibility that both the analysis and the updates in OGM may be improved by taking more of the learned first-order information into account.
 As a simple example, consider the quadratic function $f(x)= \frac{L}{2}x^2$ with initial iterate $x_0=1$ (see \cref{fig:example_suboptimal}).
 It is known~\cite[Theorem 5.1]{kim2017convergence} that OGM's behavior on this function satisfies $\frac{f(x_N)- f(x_\star)}{L\norm{x_0-x_\star}^2/2} = \frac{1}{\tau_{0,N}}$, i.e., $\frac{L}{2}x^2$ is in fact a worst-case instance for OGM.
 However, we will see that an algorithm which remembers first-order queries can, in fact, identify a minimizer of this function given just two first-order queries.
 We would like to formalize the advantage that one can obtain by making use of the history of first-order information given to the algorithm, and also develop algorithms which make full use of that advantage.

 Our first main contribution is a new algorithm, the Subgame Perfect Gradient Method (SPGM), which is naturally viewed as a refinement of OGM, that makes use of observed first-order information in order to achieve stronger dynamic convergence rates.
 That is, if the first-order information revealed to the algorithm happens to be informative, then the algorithm will be able to leverage that information to both dynamically update its remaining update rules and its convergence guarantees.
+These dynamic convergence guarantees can be orders of magnitude stronger than the static guarantees of traditional methods like OGM or adaptive methods, discussed in Section~\ref{subsec:relatedWork}.
+Section~\ref{sec:numerical} provides preliminary numerics demonstrating such gains.

 Our second main contribution is to show that SPGM is in fact \emph{dynamically optimal} in a certain sense.
 To do this, we will need to introduce a notion of dynamic optimality for first order algorithms, which we refer to as being \emph{subgame perfect}.
 This optimality notion requires an algorithm to provide optimal guarantees at every stage of its execution, as a function of the observed first-order information up to that stage.
 The term ``subgame perfect'' references the game-theoretic notion of a ``subgame perfect equilibrium'', which will be defined shortly.